+Because the cost-to-educate is often less than the amount covered by tuition, and extraneous and unexpected expenses do arise mid-year, the school operates with a funding gap; the funding gap requires that the school community engages in fundraising.
 Blessed Sacrament Catholic School asks that all families support our school and students via fundraising, volunteer hours, and auction donations that are tracked annually from August - June.

-Fundraising Goals: \$450 per family/\$250 per new or single-parent family.
-Equivalent to \$40/\$30 per month of school year.
+Fundraising goals are: \$450 per family/\$250 per new or single-parent family, which is equivalent to \$40/\$30 per month of school year.